gsushu/Fake-News-Detection-Using-Machine-Learning/README.md

 Comparison of multiple classifiers based on accuracy, precision, recall, and F1-score.
 Visualizations of key trends using WordClouds and confusion matrices.

+# Dataset
+The dataset used for this project is sourced from Kaggle and consists of news articles labeled as real or fake.
+The dataset includes various features, such as:

+Title: The title of the news article.
+Text: The content of the article.
+Label: A binary indicator (1 = Fake, 0 = Real).
+Figure 6 illustrates the distribution of real and fake articles in the dataset.

 # Libraries and Tools Used
 The project uses the following Python libraries and tools: